 If you can get a tax return refund and have no debt, use it for travel.
 You can either book your trip immediately, add the money to your travel savings account, or do both.

 A tax return can easily pay for flights, a cruise for two, or an all-inclusive resort.

 Travel Savings Jar

-Sell Odds & Ends Around Your Home
+Sell Odds and Ends Around Your Home

-Save Money from your Grocery Budget
+Save Money From Your Grocery Budget

 Cut Back on Lunches and Dinners Out